TheFlash2k/pwn-chal/README.md

 ## Image-specific details

+### Windows

+Since the `windows` machine uses `wine` under the hood to run the binaries and `xvfb` to emulate a virtual display, following variables can be modified:

+- WINEARCH
+- WINEPREFIX
+- WINEDEBUG

 ### ARM & ARM64

 In order to run the `arm` and `arm64` containers, you need to run the following command on the host first: